Bathroom Remodeling in Chester Springs, PA

 - Layout reconfiguration to add real linen storage

-- Remove jetted tub, install freestanding soaker
+- Remove the jetted tub, install a freestanding soaker

 - Double vanity with quartz top